Chad Lawson

-Chad Lawson is an American pianist and composer.
+Chad Lawson is an American pianist, composer, and podcaster.
 After performing as a member of the Summit Records act Chad Lawson Trio from 1997 to 2004, Lawson performed as a member of Julio Iglesias' tour band, which inspired him to release his debut studio album Set on a Hill (2009).
 Lawson's fifth studio album The Chopin Variations (2014), a collaboration with violinist Judy Kang and cellist Rubin Kodheli, reached number one on the Billboard Top Classical Albums chart.
-He debuted as a major label musician through Decca Records in 2020, with the extended play Stay.
+He debuted as a major label musician through Decca Records US in 2020, with the extended play Stay.
 Lawson is known as the composer of the podcasts Lore and Unobscured, both works created by Aaron Mahnke.

+Lawson is the creator and host of iHeart Radio Award-nominated podcast Calm It Down, which explores mental health topics and meditation techniques soundtracked by his music.
+He is also a breathwork coach who completed his certification at the Loka Yoga School, and was named a UN ambassador for the World Federation for Mental Health in 2024.

 Career

 Lawson did not come from a musical family, and was inspired to play piano at five years old by watching the band Sha Na Na perform in their eponymous 1970s television series.
 He was classically trained in piano, and spent his high school years dreaming of attending the Peabody Institute, however the conservatory turned down his application after hearing that Lawson aimed to become a studio musician.
 Lawson started composing songs when he was given his first keyboard, a Korg M1, and played piano in a cover band during high school.

 Lawson attended the Berklee College of Music where he majored in jazz performance, which was his first experience learning improvisation.
 While attending college, Lawson successfully worked as a studio musician, to the point where he did not see much of a reason to keep attending the school.
 After leaving Berklee, Lawson toured with guitarist Babik Reinhardt, later attending the Appalachian State University for a semester to learn computer science, before moving to Charlotte, North Carolina.
 In 1997, Lawson formed the Chad Lawson Trio alongside drummer Al Sergel, and bassist Zack Page, and recorded their debut album as a Christmas present for his mother.
 Lawson did not intend to release the album at first, however after submitting the work for a radio station competition and winning, decided to self-release the album.
 The trio released two further albums: Dear Dorothy: The Oz Sessions (2002), a jazz reinterpretation of the music of The Wizard of Oz (1939) released through Summit Records, and Unforeseen (2004), an album that mixed original compositions with jazz standards, as well as covers of Soundgarden and The Police.
 Lawson then moved to New York to continue his studies, studying with pianist Hal Galper, and privately with the head of the Manhattan School of Music, Garry Dial.
 In 2007, Lawson performed internationally as a member of Julio Iglesias' tour band.
 Experiencing Iglesias' tour inspired Lawson to record music as a soloist.